Charan09477/cherry1/README.md

-# cherry1
-new trn ssn
+hi this is new one